adnanhaq30/blog/_posts/2022-03-31-Attacking-File-Uploads-in-Modern-Web-Apps.md

 ```
+upload.random123		---	To test if random file extensions can be uploaded.
-upload.php			---	try to upload a simple php file
+upload.php			---	try to upload a simple php file.
 upload.php.jpeg 		--- 	To bypass the blacklist.
 upload.jpg.php 			---	To bypass the blacklist.
 upload.php 			---	and Then Change the content type of the file to image or jpeg.
-upload.php*			---	version - 1 2 3 4 5 6 7
+upload.php*			---	version - 1 2 3 4 5 6 7.
-upload.PHP			---	To bypass The BlackList
+upload.PHP			---	To bypass The BlackList.
-upload.PhP			---	To bypass The BlackList
+upload.PhP			---	To bypass The BlackList.
-upload.pHp			---	To bypass The BlackList
+upload.pHp			---	To bypass The BlackList.
 upload .htaccess 		--- 	By uploading this [jpg,png] files can be executed as php with milicious code within it.
 pixelFlood.jpg			---	To test againt the DOS.
 frameflood.gif			---	upload gif file with 10^10 Frames
 Malicious zTXT  		--- 	upload UBER.jpg
-upload.php [getimagesize()	---	Add backdoor in comments using Exiftool and rename the jpg file
-					with php so that it will be execute.
-This Time The Verification
-					of server is only limited to contents of the uploaded file
-					not on the extension

-phppng.png			---	backdoor in php chunks
-xsspng.png			---	backdoor in php chunks
+Upload zip file			---	test againts Zip slip (only when file upload supports zip file)
+Check Overwrite Issue		--- 	Upload file.txt and file.txt with different content and check if 2nd file.txt overwrites 1st file
+SVG to XSS			---	Check if you can upload SVG files and can turn them to cause XSS on the target app
+SQLi Via File upload		---	Try uploading `sleep(10)-- -.jpg` as file
 ```